How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 The Fur and Loathing podcast investigated an inside job, and it was researched reporting for public service — not a kneejerk callout, something that only works on people who are already nobodies.
 As a friend said “cancel culture was 100% effective at ruining the life of Central Park Karen, and 0% effective at keeping Brett Kavanaugh off the Supreme Court.”

-Saying that cancel culture doesn’t exist is saying to look at the forest, not the trees.
+Saying that cancel culture doesn’t exist by itself is saying to look at the forest, not the trees.
 See the whole elephant.
-It isn’t culture, it’s byproduct.
-Shallow, petty drama goes with dependence on limited bubbles and unaccountability between them, by policy.
+It isn’t culture, it’s byproduct of industry.
+Shallow, petty drama goes with dependence on limited bubbles and unaccountability between them, by corporate policy.

 The concept of mob behavior (its own discussion you can read elsewhere) is a superficial symptom of the way platforms boost outrage about individuals without patterns.
 It isn’t effective when someone’s power is off-platform, and it raises power at the owner level.
 If you have been attacked with lies and rumors on one of these platforms, half the problem is relying on and contributing to the platforms.

 There’s also a nastier kind of mobbing you don’t see: friends shielding friends with whisper networks to discredit criticism.
 This relies on the pre-emptive dismissal of “cancel culture”.
-With clout dynamics, the risk of saying the emperor has no clothes is to be harassed and frozen out.
-Suppression culture.
+The risk of saying the emperor has no clothes is to be harassed and frozen out, with clout dynamics threatening backlash on steroids.
+Toxic cronyism like this makes suppression culture.

-If there aren’t gatekeepers, often the only solution is with friends telling other friends to beware.
+If there aren’t gatekeepers on wide scale, often the only solution is with friends telling other friends to beware.
 In the mainstream, #metoo was a movement because women abused by powerful men would be sued for speaking.
 They had to organize in private because of the backlash.
 Organize.

 Some ways to fight organized abuse.